cmarrin/placid/bootloader/README.md

 is a great piece of code which didn't have many dependencies, and it had some nice logging code that helped enormously in getting it working in my environment.

-With code under my belt to read raw sectors, I decided to write my own FAT32 format reader.
+With code under my belt to read raw blocks, I decided to write my own FAT32 format reader.
 Again, I looked at a lot of code, but all of it was hard to use.
 For one thing many of them handled every variant of FAT and were therefore huge (when's the last time you saw a FAT16 formatted disk?).

 Turns out FAT32 isn't too bad as long as you limit what you're trying to do.
 First, I decided to only support FAT32 using LBA disk addressing.
-And I'm limited to 512 byte sectors and 2 FAT copies.
+And I'm limited to 512 byte blocks and 2 FAT copies.
 All of the cards I've tried so far meet these requirements.
 I can rethink that decision if I find something I can't support.
 I also am only doing file reading since that's all I need for a bootloader.
 When I start on the actual kernel I'll have to flesh out the implementation.
 I also only support bare file names with no path specifiers.
 So all